AmanVirmani/Lane-Detection/README.md

 # Lane Detcetion

-## This Project consist of 2 problems
+## This Project consists of 2 problems

 ### Problem 1 :
 Improved the quality of the video sequence of a given video.